betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 )
 ```

-- **Result:** if all of this is true, the formula returns "BACK", at which point the bet will trigger, otherwise the cell will stay blank and nothing will happen
+- **Result:** if the statement above is true, the formula returns "BACK", at which point the bet will trigger, otherwise the cell will remain blank and no bet will be placed.

 ``` excel hl_lines="8 9"
 =IF(